Uvacoder/photoblog-Aimanski12/README.md

 # PhotoBlog

-An web application for blogging photos.
+A web application for blogging photos.

 # What I Learned